 Juliet Auld first heard about C-CAP as a Junior when she transferred to Mountain View High School in Tucson, Arizona, and took a culinary arts class to help cope with some family issues.
 The class was held in the same building as C-CAP’s programs, so she saw the flyers and decided to join.
 Her best memory of C-CAP was when her high school teachers saw that she had a passion for cooking and encouraged her to enter the preliminary Cooking Competition for Scholarships.
 She went on to compete in the finals.

-JA: I did a six-month technical program, all the basics, at the International Culinary Center in New York.
-All that practice for the finals paid off, making 100 omelets – C-CAP made it happen for me.
+Through C-CAP, she did a six-month technical program, all the basics, at the International Culinary Center in New York.
+“All that practice for the finals paid off, making 100 omelets – C-CAP made it happen for me,” said Juliet.

-JA: I’ve moved up from garde-manger to saucier at Bar Boulud in New York City.
-It’s a good company to work for; Chef Boulud is a big mentor.
+Now, she’s moved up from garde-manger to saucier at Bar Boulud in New York City.
+About the restaurant, she said, “It’s a good company to work for; Chef Boulud is a big mentor.”

-JA: C-CAP gave me the connections – even if I hadn’t competed, they teach you the life skills: be on time, be presentable, practice to make perfect, cultivate self-discipline.
-Three years later, they are still guiding me, giving me opportunities, supporting my entire career.
-C-CAP is for life!
+Through C-CAP she was able to get the connections – even without the competition, she said C-CAP teaches you the life skills: be on time, be presentable, practice to make perfect, cultivate self-discipline.
+Three years later, she still feels those stills guiding her giving her opportunities, and supporting her career.
+“C-CAP is for life!” she says.